jakesherman/fonoapi/README.md

-# FonoApi - Mobile Device Description Api asdf
+# FonoApi - Mobile Device Description Api
 https://fonoapi.freshpixl.com/

 this is an Api which can provide mobile device descriptions such as model, brand, cpu, gpu, dimensions, release date etc...